benphillips1997/bump-allocator/README.md

 ## Task 3

 For this task I implemented another bump allocator that bumps down instead of up.
 The bump up allocator is still in the file 'bump_allocator.hpp' and my bump down allocator is in 'bump_down_allocator.hpp'.
-The difference is that when bumping down, you begin at the end of your memory and the offset is moved down by the allocation amount, then you check that you have not gone past the bottom of your memory and if not then you allocate the pointer.
+The difference is that when bumping down, you begin at the end of your memory and the offset is moved down by the allocation amount, then you check that you have not gone past the bottom of your memory and if not then you allocate the space.
 Bumping down should be quicker than bumping up.

 This is how I allocated the memory with my first allocator, bumping up.
 ```c++